Memory effects can make the transmission capability of a communication channel uncomputable: Results

-It is clear that if we consider Main Result \ref{main2} for $\mathcal{S}_{1}$ we get Main Result \ref{main1}.
-That is, if we could approximate the capacity within error $1/5$ and we have a channel for which we know its capacity is $\le 1/2$ or $\ge 1$, we could decide which is the case.
+It is clear that if we consider our Main Result \ref{main2} for $\mathcal{S}_{1}$ we get Main Result \ref{main1}.
+That is, if we could approximate the capacity within error $1/5$ then, given a channel from $\mathcal{S}_1$ for which we know its capacity is $\le 1/2$ or $\ge 1$, we could decide which is the case.
+However, we know by Main Result \ref{main2} that the problem is undecidable.